matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-20-day_035_xss_hunter.md

 Security researchers, penetration testers, developers, bug bounty hunters, etc. often look for cross-site scripting vulnerabilities on web apps.

 XSS Hunter allows for quick and easy payload generation using a custom domain aligned with your XSS Hunter account.
-Everytime you use a XSS Hunter payload the web application captures a screenshot of the vulnerable site and other information to document the vulnerability.
+Every time you use an XSS hunter payload is triggered, the web application captures a screenshot of the vulnerable site and other information to document the vulnerability.

-Additionally, a user can setup XSS Hunter Express on their own device and host their own site with payloads for use with XSS Hunter.
+Additionally, a user can set up XSS Hunter Express on their own device and host their own site with payloads for use with XSS Hunter.

 ---

 ### 5. **How to use XSS Hunter?**

-For my example I am using XSS Hunter web version to submit a XSS payload to my Metasploitable 2 Damn Vulnerable Web Application (DVWA), I have turned security down to low on DVWA to ensure the XSS attempt works for this example.
+For my example I am using the XSS Hunter web version to submit an XSS payload to my Metasploitable 2 Damn Vulnerable Web Application (DVWA), I have turned security down to low on DVWA to ensure the XSS attempt works for this example.

 Sign up for your XSS Hunter account here: [https://xsshunter.com/signup](https://xsshunter.com/signup)